flusflas/apier/docs/templates/python_tree.md

 It provides chainable methods that mirror the hierarchical nature of REST APIs.
 For example, an endpoint like `GET /accounts/<account>/users/<user>` can be accessed with a call such as `client.accounts(account).users(user).get()`.
 This design makes it straightforward to navigate and interact with nested resources in the API.

+> 👀 The `python-tree` template generates Pydantic models to define request and response schemas.
+It relies heavily on the Content-Type values specified in the OpenAPI documentation to determine how to process request and response payloads.
+Therefore, ensuring the specification is accurate and complete is crucial for the output client to work as intended.

 ## Example usage
 The generated client library allows you to interact with the API in a way that closely resembles the API's structure.
 Here's an example of how to use the generated client: